michaelaliotti/michaelaliotti.github.io/_posts/2018-10-15-do-less-to-do-more.md

 ---
 layout: post
-title: Do Less to Do More
+title: Do less to do more
 ---

 A lot of people talk about how they don't have enough time.
 They are too busy.
 They have too much going on.
 They need more time in a day, etc. These people have chosen to be busy.
 They are trying to do it all.
 They are trying to make everything a priority, which is a losing strategy.